Hearsay in United States law: Common misconceptions

-In the second trial, however, the issue is not whether John tried to kill Monica but rather whether the officer's entry into the home was lawful.
-Here, the statement is not being offered to prove that John tried to kill Monica, but it instead is being offered to prove that the officer had probable cause to enter the home.
-Whether John was actually trying to kill Monica is irrelevant to the issue at hand; what matters is whether the officer believed that Monica was in danger and whether it had been necessary to kick down the door to investigate further.
-Monica's statement is evidence to that effect because a reasonable person, having heard Monica's cries for help, would fear for Monica's safety.
-A person's own prior statements can be hearsay.
-For example, suppose a person is testifying on the stand.
-In relation to an automobile accident where a blue truck struck a yellow car, the witness testifies, "I told the police officer the truck was blue" to establish the color of the car (as opposed to whether he had lied to police, or the officer had falsified the witness reports).
-This statement is an out-of-court statement offered for the purpose of proving the truth of the matter asserted, and is therefore hearsay.
-The witness is testifying about what someone said in the past.
-The fact that it is his own statement does not change the hearsay nature of the statement.

-If the witness testifies, "The truck that struck the yellow car was blue," the statement is not hearsay.
+If the witness testifies, "The truck that struck the yellow car was blue", the statement is not hearsay.
 The witness is not testifying about a past statement.
 He is not relating in court what someone outside of court said, but is merely relating an observation.

 The rule that a person's own statements can be considered hearsay may be confusing.
 By "forgetting" who is testifying on the stand and merely looking for statements like "I said", "I wrote", "I testified before that", "The document says", and the like, most confusion can be eliminated.

 In this example, simple logic tells that there is a difference: while the first statement may be true, it does not assert anything about the truth of the matter stated.
 The witness may have told the officer that the truck was blue, but that may not have been the truth; he might have been mistaken or lying.